 Do you ever wonder if your child might benefit from a sleep study?
 Or, has your child already been scheduled for one?
 You might wonder what is involved and how to make your child more comfortable during this procedure.
 You might also wonder whether your child will be able to tolerate the necessary sensations for the … Continue reading Do you wonder if your child needs a sleep study?
 And, if your child is already scheduled for one, here’s how to make this easier for your child

 Adam was an 8-year-old boy whose parents brought him in for a sleep evaluation because he had actually walked right out of his home in the middle of the night and had gone to the front door of his friend’s home three houses away.
-His family was terrified that he would do it again and wanted to … Continue reading How to keep a sleepwalking child safe
+His family was terrified that he would do it again and … Continue reading How to keep a sleepwalking child safe

 Sleep paralysis occurs when you are falling asleep (or waking up) and you find yourself unable to move or speak.
 An episode of sleep paralysis usually lasts only one or two minutes but, while it lasts, it can be quite frightening and may even result in the feeling that there is someone (or something) in the … Continue reading Sleep Paralysis: What is it, what causes it and what can I do about it?